ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Protocols that provide the framing (such as length-value protocols, or protocols that use delimiters) may support Message sizes that do not fit within a single datagram.
 Each Message for framing protocols corresponds to a single frame, which may be sent either as a complete Message in the underlying protocol, or in multiple parts.

+Messages themselves generally consist of bytes intended to be process at an application layer.
+However, Message objects presented through the API can carry associated Message Properties.
+When these are Protocol Specific Properties, they can include metadata that exists separately from a byte encoding.
+For example, these Properties can include name-value pairs of information, like HTTP header fields.
+In such cases, Messages might be "empty", insofar as they contain zero bytes of raw data, but can still include metadata that is interpreted by the Protocol Stack.

 ## Sending Messages

 The effect of the application sending a Message is determined by the top-level protocol in the established Protocol Stack.
 That is, if the top-level protocol provides an abstraction of framed messages over a connection, the receiving application will be able to obtain multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.